suncoast-devs/handbook/lessons/js-ui-as-state/index.md

 })
 ```

 This would turn a specific class on the element on and off.
-In this case we are using
+In this case, we are
-the presence of the class to indicate the state.
+using the presence of the class to indicate the state.

-We could implement the case of _update a counter when a separate button is
+We could implement the case of _updating a counter when a separate button is
 clicked_ as:

 ```typescript